Xinja: Building a digital neobank from scratch

 We wanted to do this so we had a core spine in place that would enable us to prove the path to production, how we’d go about developing and testing an integrated product, and ultimately deliver the first incarnation of Xinja – the prepaid card.

-We also helped Xinja with its feature prioritisation, so that when it was building its prepaid card, the features in it would be similar to those that would be in a deposit account – for example wrong balances, disputed transactions, blocking stolen cards and security access.
-That way, processes and functionality is proved, and time and work isn’t wasted.
+We also helped Xinja with its feature prioritisation, so that when it was building its prepaid card, the features in it would be similar to those that would be in a deposit account – for example, wrong balances, disputed transactions, blocking stolen cards and security access.
+That way, processes and functionality are proven, and time and work aren’t wasted.

 All this in just six months: from the tracer bullet in August 2017, we had the card in the hands of customers in February 2018, with all downstream dependencies in place.